Screen, Cache, and Match: A Training-Free Causality-Consistent Reference Frame Framework for Human Animation

 \subsection{Diffusion Models for Image and Video Generation}

-Diffusion models have recently emerged as a leading approach in generative modeling, demonstrating strong capabilities in fine-grained detail reconstruction and sample diversity control through their iterative denoising processes~\cite{ho2020denoising,dhariwal2021diffusion,song2020score,balaji2022ediff,zhang2024motiondiffuse,tevet2022human,wang2025designdiffusion,wu2023harnessing,zhou2024magictailor,shen2023advancing,fei2024diffusion,huang2025attenst,he2024freestyle}.
-In particular, text-guided image generation has seen remarkable progress with models , which leverage powerful language encoders to produce semantically aligned and photorealistic images, paving the way for broad cross-modal applications~\cite{saharia2022photorealistic,huang2023composer,ramesh2022hierarchical,mou2024t2i}.
-Meanwhile, open-source frameworks like Stable Diffusion~\cite{zhang2023adding} have achieved a practical trade-off between image quality and computational efficiency, enhancing the scalability and accessibility of diffusion models in real-world tasks such as creative design and content generation.
-In the video domain, diffusion models have also demonstrated substantial progress.
-Unlike image generation, video synthesis requires not only high visual fidelity for individual frames but also temporal coherence across the entire sequence.
-To address this, recent approaches typically build on pretrained image diffusion backbones and incorporate temporal modeling modules to enable spatiotemporal consistency~\cite{esser2023structure,wu2023tune}.
-Some methods extend the original U-Net architecture with temporal convolutions or spatiotemporal attention mechanisms, while others adopt Transformer-based designs to enhance long-range dependency modeling~\cite{wu2023tune,xiang2023versvideo,shi2025decouple}.
-Additionally, methods such as Stable Video Diffusion draw inspiration from image animation frameworks, combining structural preservation with explicit motion modeling to further improve visual consistency and temporal smoothness~\cite{blattmann2023stable}.
+Diffusion models have recently emerged as the dominant paradigm in generative modeling, demonstrating exceptional capabilities in fine-grained detail reconstruction and sample diversity control via iterative denoising processes~\cite{ho2020denoising,dhariwal2021diffusion,song2020score,balaji2022ediff,zhang2024motiondiffuse,tevet2022human,wang2025designdiffusion,wu2023harnessing,zhou2024magictailor,shen2023advancing,fei2024diffusion,huang2025attenst,he2024freestyle,yan2025scail,tu2025stableanimator++,tu2025stableavatar,javanmardi2026talkingpose,tu2025motionfollower,cheng2025wan}.
+Text-guided image generation, in particular, has experienced remarkable advancements.
+By leveraging powerful language encoders, modern architectures can produce semantically aligned and photorealistic images, establishing a robust foundation for broad cross-modal applications~\cite{saharia2022photorealistic,huang2023composer,ramesh2022hierarchical,mou2024t2i}.
+Concurrently, open-source frameworks like Stable Diffusion~\cite{zhang2023adding} strike an effective balance between visual quality and computational efficiency, significantly accelerating the deployment of diffusion models in real-world creative design and content generation tasks.